 Teaching your dog to come to you when called is an essential part of proper dog training.
-Often called a "recall," coming when called is one of the most important basic dog commands you can teach your dog.
-Training your dog the recall cue can help you keep him under control while allowing him some off-leash freedom.
-Once this cue is mastered, you can protect him from a potentially dangerous situation by calling him to you.
-You can teach a recall to a young puppy as soon as he learns his name.
+Often referred to as a "recall," it is one of the most important basic dog commands.
+You can teach a puppy to come when called as soon as it learns its name.

-- Slowly phase out the toy or treat rewards, but keep rewarding with much praise.
-It's important that your dog learns to come to you without food or toy rewards.
-In the real world, you may need him to come, but not have anything to give him except praise.
+Slowly phase out the toy or treat rewards, but keep rewarding with much praise.
+Your dog must learn to come to you without food or toy rewards.
+In the real world, you may need it to come, but not have anything to give it except praise.